 Argon plasma coagulation (APC) is a form of electrosurgery used to treat tumors of the lung and esophagus, among others.
-It also may be a non-invasive way to help alleviate symptoms of cancer, such as excessive bleeding.
+It also may be a non-invasive way to help alleviate symptoms of cancer, such as excessive bleeding and airway obstruction.

 APC is often administered through a tube that is placed through a natural opening, also known as an endoscopic procedure.
 During APC, a jet of ionized argon gas is passed through a probe.
 Once the argon gas is sparked, or electrified, it turns into plasma.
-This plasma is sprayed toward the tumor, never touching the tumor itself.
-Because the plasma doesn’t contact the tumor directly, there is less bleeding of the tumor and surrounding tissue.
+This plasma is sprayed toward the tumor.

 Some tumors that are too large cannot always be properly treated with radiation or surgery.
 In these instances, APC may be used to help de-bulk a tumor, making it easier to treat.